mbaumer/us_hep_funding/docs/_states/OR.md

 [OR-01](#OR-01)  [OR-02](#OR-02)  [OR-03](#OR-03)  [OR-04](#OR-04)  [OR-05](#OR-05)

 # OR -- Sen. Jeff Merkley (D) and  Sen. Ron Wyden (D)
+## Committees
+Jeff Merkley is the #9 Democrat on the Senate Committee on Appropriations

+Jeff Merkley is the #7 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

+Ron Wyden is the #2 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 In the past 5 years, this state has received: